bebraw/yeswejekyll/index.md

 If you know what you are doing using more than two is probably alright.
 If you still do not know the difference between a `font` and a `typeface` I would not bother.
 And if you do not know what `kerning` is, well, there is [a game for that](http://type.method.ac/).

+> To make finding the right fonts easier there is a nice [Chrome extension](https://chrome.google.com/webstore/detail/google-font-previewer-for/engndlnldodigdjamndkplafgmkkencc?hl=en) for that.
+Consider using it.

+In case you want to know more about [Google Web Fonts](http://www.google.com/webfonts) I suggest checking out their [tutorial](https://developers.google.com/webfonts/docs/getting_started) on the subject.
+If there is one thing I really must make clear it is the fact that you absolutely must set `font-weight` property to make the output look the same across browsers.
+Miss that and you might end up with something weird in some other browser rather than the one you are currently using.

 ## Advanced Tricks